code-423n4/2023-01-rabbithole/README.md

 **Quests Protocol is a protocol to distribute token rewards for completing on-chain tasks.**

-We're releasing five new contracts that are in scope for the audit (children included below):
+We're releasing five new contracts that are in scope for the audit (more inherited once included below):
 - Quest Factory: An upgradable factory that creates a new ERC-20 or ERC-1155 Quest.
 This follows the factory method & factory creation patterns.
 This also houses logic on aggregating Quests & minting receipts
 - ERC-20 Quest: A Quest that rewards an on-chain action with an ERC-20 token.
 You must own an unclaimed receipt to be able to claim the reward.
 - ERC-1155 Quest: A Quest that rewards an on-chain action with an ERC-1155 token.
 You must own an unclaimed receipt to be able to claim the reward.